andreaswallberg/Ecological-Genomics-Northern-Krill/Population_genomics-Demography/README.md

 # Scripts for inferring demographic history and haplotype ages

-These scripts convert datasets into formats suitable to infer historical fluctuations of effective population size and allele/haplotype ages.
+These scripts convert datasets into formats suitable to infer historical fluctuations of effective population size, recombination rates and allele/haplotype ages.

 ## vcf2psmc_coverage.pl